 The program provides graduates:

 MA in Child Advocacy – Online Program This is a two year, year-round program.
 Courses are offered three terms per year (fall, spring and summer).
 There are two sessions per term and one course per session meaning students take two courses per academic term excluding the last term.
-Each course is eight weeks.
-Fall start only.
+Each course is eight weeks. ** In spring 2025, the University is transitioning to 7 week online courses.

 Students from all 50 states are eligible to apply to our online programs.
 As a SARA state approved institution, Montclair State University offers distance education programs to students in the 47 SARA member states and is not subject to approval or exempt in the non-SARA states of California and Massachusetts.
 For more information, please visit NC-SARA.